rootstrap/tech-guides/python/README.md

 * Helps you catch certain errors by improving IDEs and linters.
 * Helps you document your code, changes doctstrings with types to a self documented code.
 * Build and mantain a cleaner architecture.
 This will enforce you to think about types in your code.
 * In bigger projects, type hints help you understand how types flow through your code, and are highly recommended.
-Even more so in projects where there is a lot of people involved.
+Even more so in projects where there are a lot of people involved.

 ### Cons of typing hints